-But the rock star CFOs (and there are many out there) understand that there is a similar process to providing support, but that the nature of the support itself will always be unique to each client.
+But the rockstar CFOs (and there are many out there) understand that while there is a similar process to providing support, the nature of the support itself should always be unique to each client.

 - Is it refined with plenty of practice?

 - Will it apply even in your type of business?

 - Can they show you the blueprint for how it works?